RugalBernstein02/Calculator/README.md

 #### Recall from memory
 To use the saved value in a calculation, press `MR`.
 For example, to calculate the circumference of a circle with radius 5 m, multiply it by 2π, whose value is saved in memory.
-This is done as follows:
+This is done like this:
 1. Input `5` `✕`, then press `MR`.
 The top of the display will briefly show `M = `.

 <img src="images/memory-3.png" width="50%">